 A REDEFINES clause creates multiple definitions for the same field.
-DBMaker does not support more than one data definition per column.
-Therefore, a redefined field will occupy the same position in the table as the original field.
+DBMaker supports a single data definition per column.
+Therefore, a redefined field occupies the same position in the table as the original field.
 By default, the data dictionary uses the field definition of the subordinate field to define the column data type.

 Multiple record definitions are essentially redefines of the entire record area.
-Refer to the previous section for details on multiple record definitions.
+Please refer to the previous section for details on multiple record definitions.